 Canaveral City Park Water Exfiltration System

-The City of Cape Canaveral is proud to announce its membership with Climate Mayors, a coalition of more than 400 mayors nationwide leading the way on climate change initiatives through meaningful actions in their communities.
-This coalition also includes an electric vehicle purchasing collaborative, which seeks to leverage collective buying power and accelerate the conversion of municipal fleets to electric.
-The City wishes to set an example by taking action to be more sustainable and ecologically friendly, and build on efforts to be responsible stewards of natural resources.
-Joining the Climate Mayors coalition and its electric vehicle purchasing collaborative is another step in the right direction.
-We look forward to working with Mayors nationwide to demonstrate leadership on climate change in our community through sustainable policies and actions.
+The City of Cape Canaveral is a proud member of Climate Mayors, a coalition of more than 400 mayors nationwide leading the way on climate change initiatives through meaningful actions in their communities.
+This coalition also includes an electric vehicle purchasing collaborative, which seeks to leverage collective buying power and accelerate the conversion of municipal fleets to electrified vehicles.
+The City wishes to lead by example in taking action to be more sustainable and ecologically friendly and build on efforts to be responsible stewards of natural resources.
+Joining the Climate Mayors coalition and its electric vehicle purchasing collaborative is a premier example of this forward-thinking leadership.
+We embrace the opportunity to work with Mayors nationwide in order to demonstrate commitment on climate change mitigation in our community through sustainable policies and resilient actions.

 Comprehensive Plan Coastal Management Element

-The Cape Canaveral Community Garden is an organic greenspace that uses reclaimed water for drip irrigation and has several upcycled plots that were built with debris from Hurricane Irma.
-The goal of the garden is to serve the Community by providing the opportunity for gardeners of all experience levels to work, volunteer and learn from one another while growing food.
-Most of all, the Community-led garden is a partnership between the City of Cape Canaveral and area residents to help foster a sense of community while encouraging neighbors, friends and families to collaborate on fun activities and workshops aimed at making the garden a success.
+The Cape Canaveral Community Garden - also known as the Kairos Community Garden - is an organic greenspace that uses reclaimed water for drip irrigation, rainwater harvesting, incorporates Florida natives, and has several upcycled plots that were built with debris from Hurricane Irma.
+The garden helps to serve the Community by providing an opportunity for gardeners of all experience levels to work, volunteer, and learn from one another while growing edible food.
+Most of all, the garden is a partnership between the City of Cape Canaveral and area residents to help foster a sense of community while encouraging neighbors, friends, and families to collaborate on fun activities and workshops aimed at making the garden as successful as possible.
 In March 2018, the garden became a member of the Community Garden Network of Brevard (CGNB).
 The CGNB serves to inspire, connect, and support local efforts in sharing knowledge and resources for the creation and maintenance of sustainable urban and suburban gardens.
-This unique network promotes volunteerism, awareness, inclusion and education to empower both citizens and municipalities to undertake their own environmental and agricultural projects.
-Its mission is to enhance and maintain the natural beauty of our County’s ecosystems while helping others achieve best practices in meeting their economic, environmental and social needs.
-In the future, the City hopes to install an upcycled rainwater collection system and to achieve financial sustainability.
+This unique network promotes volunteerism, awareness, inclusion, and education to empower both citizens and municipalities to undertake their own environmental and agricultural projects.
+Its mission is to enhance and maintain the natural beauty of our County’s ecosystems while helping others achieve best practices in meeting their economic, environmental, and social needs.

 The ECFRPC was established in 1962 as an area-wide association of governments.
 It is represented by 32 Council Members and a skilled staff that provides technical assistance to governments and organizations within eight counties in the East Central Florida region.
-These counties include Brevard, Lake, Marion, Orange, Osceola, Seminole, Sumter and Volusia.
+These counties include Brevard, Lake, Marion, Orange, Osceola, Seminole, Sumter, and Volusia.
 The ECFRPC staff has expertise in a variety of areas including land use, environmental planning, comprehensive planning, resiliency and emergency management.
-Recently, the Florida Department of Environmental Protection (DEP) awarded the City a grant to work with the ECFRPC to develop a community based resiliency assessment for Cape Canaveral.
-This project is ongoing and updates will be provided as more information becomes available.
+Recently, the Florida Department of Environmental Protection (DEP) awarded the City a grant to work with the ECFRPC to develop a community-based resiliency assessment for Cape Canaveral.
+The conclusions of this assessment can be found below.
 For more information, visit: ECFRPC and the Florida Resilient Coastlines Program.

 Electric Vehicles, EV Chargers, and Alternative Fuel Vehicles

-Because of the City and Florida’s location, Cape Canaveral is susceptible to hurricanes.
-While storms are unpredictable, the City has procedures in place that aim to: safeguard life, minimize injuries, protect property, ensure organized preparedness, and achieve an early return of services.
-The City of Cape Canaveral Hurricane Preparedness and Recovery Plan is in place to better position the City for resiliency and most importantly, safety.
+Because of the City’s barrier island location, Cape Canaveral is inherently more susceptible to tropical cyclones and their impacts (i.e., storm surge, strong winds, flooding rains, etc.).
+While storms can be unpredictable, the City has procedures in place that aim to: safeguard life, minimize injuries, protect property, ensure organized preparedness, and achieve an early return of services.
+The City of Cape Canaveral Tropical Cyclone Preparedness and Recovery Plan is in place to better position the City for resilience and most importantly, safety.
 Additionally, the City disseminates information through various channels and coordinates with the Brevard County Emergency Management Office to communicate a message of year-round preparedness in the event of a storm or natural disaster.
 The Your Pathways to Preparedness guide provides resources that residents and visitors can use in an emergency.
-For more information, visit the Brevard County Emergency Management Office webpage and follow City-related updates on the City of Cape Canaveral website and social media.
+For more information, visit the Brevard County Emergency Management Office web page and follow City-related updates on the City of Cape Canaveral website and social media.

 FEMA CRS Program

 The City of Cape Canaveral has constructed a number of wet detention ponds in order to reduce pollutant loads to the Banana River.
-Wet detention ponds provide stormwater treatment through settling of heavy sediment particles and biological uptake within the pond’s ecosystem.
-The City has enhanced the pollutant removal effectiveness of existing facilities through this project by adding Floating Vegetation Islands (FVIs) to three existing ponds – one at Manatee Sanctuary Park and two at the Wastewater Treatment Plant.
+Wet detention ponds provide stormwater treatment through the settling of heavy sediment particles and biological uptake within the pond’s ecosystem.
+The City has enhanced the pollutant removal effectiveness of existing facilities through this project by adding five Floating Vegetation Islands (FVIs) to three existing ponds – at Manatee Sanctuary Park and the Water Reclamation Facility.
 Nutrients removed from the water are stored in the plant mass and routinely harvested, preventing resuspension of nutrients when plants die.
 There are approximately 1.9 acres of surface water in the three ponds selected for this project.
 Three percent of the water surface area is planted with FVIs to achieve 20% removal efficiency above and beyond treatment obtained in the ponds.
-FVIs will be planted with several plant species and secured in deep water areas until harvesting time, when the mats will be pulled to shore and water quality improvements measured.
+FVIs will be planted with several plant species and secured in deep water areas until harvesting time when the mats will be pulled to shore and water quality improvements measured.
 The City will continue to implement projects that remove nitrogen and phosphorus in stormwater and improve water quality in the Banana River.

 Insurance Services Office (ISO) Rating